 Oak Park Baptist Church subscribes to the Baptist Faith and Message 2000 as well as a supplemental statement on Marriage and Human Sexuality.
-Additionally we have several distinctives that, while not part of our stated beliefs, have become an important part of the culture here at Oak Park.
+Additionally, we have several distictives that, while not part of our stated beliefs, have become an important part of the culture here at Oak Park.

 Regenerate Church Membership

 While we welcome anyone to attend, only born again (regenerated) believers will be admitted into membership.
 Oak Park Baptist Church requires members to be regenerate for the health of the body and for the integrity of Christ’s name.
 Members participate in the church decision-making process and reflect who we are to the surrounding community as well as to the world.

 Oak Park Baptist Church is led by a plurality of elders (pastors).
 Biblically qualified men (1 Tim 3:1-8; Titus 1:5-16) are appointed to the office of elder by the congregation.
 While different elders fulfill different ministry roles within the church, the direction and leadership for Oak Park Baptist Church comes from the elders as a united body.

 At Oak Park Baptist Church our pastors are committed to living in community with the body.While each pastor may not be able to maintain extensive knowledge of every member’s life, our pastors do want each member to feel cared for and connected.
 Thus they are committed to living transparently before Oak Park Baptist Church and remaining accessible to the entire congregation.